 Currently, we have a total of 51 Enforcement Officers.
 This total includes 3 Managers, 6 Supervisors and 42 Officers.
-We have a Division Director, Deputy Division Director with 1 Grant Manager, 1 SafetyNet Analyst (Position to be re-filled due to retirement), 5 Office Staff/Clerical Members and 2 Garage/Vehicle Support Personnel.
+We have 1 Division Director, 1 Grant Manager, 1 SafetyNet Analyst (Position to be re-filled due to retirement), 5 Office Staff/Clerical Members and 2 Garage/Vehicle Support Personnel.
 The Enforcement Officers, Supervisors and the three Managers are certified to conduct road-side inspections and maintain their CVSA certification.
-The numbers of officers above includes 3 Officers and 1 Supervisor who also perform Safety Audits with 2 Officers who conduct Compliance Reviews.
+The numbers of officers above includes 4 Officers who also perform Safety Audits with 1 Officer who conducts Compliance Reviews and 1 to be added following the retirement of the 2nd during this past year.
 The Public Service Commission of West Virginia does not conduct any Traffic Enforcement without conducting a minimum of a North American Standard Level III inspection.
 The Public Service Commission of West Virginia lacks jurisdiction over Non-Commercial Motor Vehicles.